High-Density Plasma CVD of SiO2

-In the mid-80's, workers in Japan and elsewhere had shown that the hydrogen incorporated in conventional plasma oxides can be removed, even at very modest deposition temperatures, if enough ion bombardment can be provided; the example data shown below is due to Karen Seaward of Hewlett-Packard:
+In the mid-80's, workers in Japan and elsewhere had shown that the hydrogen incorporated in conventional plasma oxides can be removed, even at very modest deposition temperatures, if enough ion bombardment can be provided; the example data shown below is due to Karen Seaward when she was at Hewlett-Packard:

 So if we combine high plasma density and low pressure, we can get some neat benefits: high film quality at low deposition temperatures, and nice gap-filling and planarization properties at the same time.
 However, conventional showerhead reactors cannot achieve the high plasma densities cited above at low operating pressures.
 New reactor designs and operating principles are needed (and as we'll see, new problems arise).